The Coast of Maine Difference

 Make sure your selected pot(s) have drainage holes.

 If you are combining different plants, make sure they are good companions (i.e. they like similar amounts of sun or shade and moisture conditions).

-- Scoop out a hole in the soil for each plant deep enough so the top of the root ball will end up about 1” below the edge of the container.
+- Scoop out a hole in the soil for each plant deep enough so the top of the rootball will end up about 1” below the top of the pot.

-- Remove the plants from their nursery pots and place in the holes.
+- Carefully remove the plants from their smaller containers and place into the holes in the transplant container.

-- Add more potting soil until it is level all around your plants.
+- Add more soil until it is level all around your plants.

-- Water carefully to avoid disturbing the top layer of soil.
+- Water lightly to avoid disturbing the top layer of soil.

-Stonington Blend meets the organic production standards of the Maine Organic Farmers & Gardeners Association (MOFGA) and is permitted for use in the production of MOFGA certified organic crops.
-It is also meets the organic production standards of the Organic Materials Review Institute (OMRI) and is OMRI listed for organic production.
+Stonington Blend Grower’s Mix meets the organic production standards of the Organic Materials Review Institute (OMRI) and is OMRI listed for organic production.
 Download the OMRI certification here.